 In our modern culture, this time of year is spent preparing our homes for family celebrations and emptying our pocketbooks to bring joy to those we love.
 There are a variety of ways we prepare for the communal events that the next month promises.
 Are we putting in the same kind of eager effort to ready ourselves to meet Jesus?
-While this year may bring different challenges, it is important to be aware of the heightened anxiety and expectations we might find this time of year.

 Recovery offers a daily re-focusing of our motives and behavior.
-Meetings like these give us the opportunity to live each day successfully using the spiritual principles of twelve-step recovery and our sacramental understanding of Jesus Christ as our savior and higher power.
+Meetings like these give us the opportunity to live each day successfully using the spiritual principles of addiction recovery and our sacramental understanding of Jesus Christ as our savior and higher power.